-The Complete Guide to ACCA Certified Accounting Technician (CAT) in Malaysia
+The Complete Guide to Studying ACCA Certified Accounting Technician (CAT) in Malaysia

-This is a comprehensive guide to studying ACCA’s foundation programme, the Certified Accounting Technician (CAT) course in Malaysia.
+This is a comprehensive guide to studying the Certified Accounting Technician (CAT) programme in Malaysia.

 As accountants play an integral role in businesses, it is crucial for them to be certified and recognised at a professional level.
 So, read on to find out more about studying CAT accounting in Malaysia and how it can elevate your career as an accountant.

-Completing this qualification will allow you to take ACCA, which is a prestigious professional accounting qualification that’s respected by many employers in the accounting world.
+Upon completion of this qualification, you can either proceed to enter the workplace as an accounting technician or continue pursuing ACCA, which is a pretigious professional accounting qualification that's respected by many employers in the accounting world.

 #2.
 CAT Entry Requirements